mkson668/Texture-synthesis/README.md

 > python polyselect.py <br/>

-this will allow you to indicate the region you want to synthesize on the image as well as the texture you want to use for synthesis.
+This will prompt you to indicate the region you want to synthesize on the image as well as the texture you want to use for synthesis.
 They will be stored in files named fill_region.pkl and texture_region.pkl.
-Then perform the synthesis using the following
+Then perform the synthesis using the following command

 > python holefill.py <br/>